 Berlin Marriott Hotel | Outdoor Swimming Pool, Free WiFi, Fitness Centre, family Rooms, Supurb Breakfast | 9.0 |

-If you’re not keen on any of our picks below or have specific needs, we recommend using Trip Advisor and Cozycozy to find the best prices in Berlin for your family holiday in Berlin.
+If you’re not keen on any of our picks below or have specific needs, we recommend using Trip Advisor and Cozycozy to find the best prices for your family holiday in Berlin.

 Berlin apartment alternative for your stay

-If you prefer a home away from home-style accommodation when on your Germany trip with teenagers in Berlin, then an apartment is the best choice for you on your family vacation.
-There are so many options for singles, families, and budget-friendly options in Berlin as well.
+If you prefer a home away from home-style accommodation on your Germany trip with teenagers in Berlin, then an apartment is the best choice for your family vacation.
+Berlin has so many options for singles, families, and budget-friendly options.

 You can search VRBO for tourist-class apartments in cities worldwide.

-If you’re looking for something a bit fancier, discover Plum Guide’s exceptional luxury apartments, handpicked for their stunning views, prime locations, and indulgent amenities.
+If you’re looking for something fancier, discover Plum Guide’s exceptional luxury apartments, handpicked for their stunning views, prime locations, and indulgent amenities.
 With meticulous quality checks and a focus on unique experiences, they offer the perfect blend of luxury and comfort.
-Experience the extraordinary and create unforgettable memories in these truly special accommodations
+Experience the extraordinary and create unforgettable memories in these truly special accommodations.

 How to get to Berlin

-Being the biggest city in Germany and one of the best family city breaks in Europe, Berlin is connected by highways from all over the country and neighbouring countries, long-distance buses, trains and planes all bring people daily to the city.
+Being the biggest city in Germany and one of the best family city breaks in Europe, Berlin is connected by highways from all over the country and neighbouring countries, long-distance buses, trains, and planes, which all bring people to the city daily.

 - Berlin has a brand new airport only opened in 2020.
 The Berlin Brandenburg Airport is located 18 kilometres (11 mi) southeast of the city centre and serves as a base for EasyJet, Eurowings, and Ryanair.
 Search your flights to Berlin with Kiwi Flights